Makeblock-official/mbot_nodebots/README.md

 ### Buzzer

-Use `examples/piezo.js` - this will make your mbot play some tunes.
+Use `examples/piezo.js` - this will make your mbot play some tunes - note that the latency of Bluetooth means this won't work over the bluetooth controller.

 ### Obstacle detection

 Use `examples/sonar.js` to detect the distance to an object.
-You can use this to stop your robot from running into this.
+You can use this to stop your robot from running into things.

 ### Button